Burnt Tongues

 Burnt Tongues is a collection of transgressive fiction stories written by multiple authors, edited by Chuck Palahniuk, Richard Thomas, and Dennis Widmyer.
 72 stories were submitted to the fan-made Palahniuk website "The Cult," and then put through a vetting process.
-Palahniuk then selected and edited 20 of these for publication in the collection.
+Palahniuk then selected and edited 20 of these for publication in the collection along with writing an introduction for the collection named "The Power of Persisting: An Introduction."